Tisawesomeness/tisawesomeness.github.io/privacy.md

 - Date and time of visit
 - Title of the page being visited
 - URL of the page being visited
-- URL of the page that was viewed prior to the current page (query parameters stripped)
+- URL of the page that was viewed prior to the current page
 - Screen resolution
 - Time in local timezone
 - Files that were clicked and downloaded